 Easy Steps to a Beautiful Coat

-Brushing helps your pet keep up with grooming!
-A healthy coat moves keeping pets cool in summer, fluffed up keeps them warm in winter and prevents dog smell and cat dandruff and mats.
-Brushing helps pets turn over coats, spreads natural oils, and promotes hair growth.
-Brushing also helps pets look their best and who does not want that!
+Brushing helps your pet keep up with grooming.
+A healthy coat moves, keeping pets cool in summer.
+On the other hand, it fluffs up in the winter, keeping pets warm.
+A healthy coat also prevents dog smell, cat dandruff and mats.
+Brushing helps pets turn over coats, plus it spreads natural oils, promotes hair growth, and helps pets look their best.

-Brush short-haired pets once a week and long haired pets every few days when shedding.
-The longer the coat, more care is needed to get through all the hair.
-If mats can’t be brushed out they may have to be
+Brush short-haired pets once a week and long-haired pets every few days when shedding.
+The longer the coat, the more care that is needed to get through all the hair.
+If mats can’t be brushed out, they may have to be

 Bathe dogs as often as needed.
 More baths may be needed during allergy season.
 Cats can be bathed two to three times a year as needed.

-fatty acid vitamin supplement.
-DERMA COAT PLUS is designed to help the skin and coat resist allergens while giving a healthy shine to coat.
-If you have a scratching pet, give them Doc Roy's® TRI OMEGA 3
+, a fatty acid vitamin supplement.
+Derma Coat Plus is designed to help the skin and coat resist allergens while giving a healthy shine to the coat.
+If you have a scratching pet, give them Doc Roy's® Tri Omega 3

-Pets enjoy being brushed and bathed and who does not love a beautiful coat!
-No matter what season, with a little vitamin help, you'll have a happier more beautiful pet!
+Pets enjoy being brushed and bathed, plus who doesn't love a beautiful coat?
+No matter what season, with a little vitamin help, you'll have a happier, more beautiful pet!